cyvasse-online/webapp/rule_sets/mikelepage.md

 --------

-For the initial setup you have 40 "home" squares on your site of the board in which you have to place your king and 6x rabble (your tier 1 pieces), 6x tier 2 pieces and 6x tier 3 pieces, as well as 6x mountains.
-You can place out your dragon (your only tier 4 piece) during setup, but you can also hold it back and "bring it out" later.
+For the initial setup you have 40 "home" squares on your site of the board in which you have to place your king and dragon, plus 6x rabble (your tier 1 pieces), 6x tier 2 pieces, 6x tier 3 pieces as well as 6x mountains.

 Each player also has a fortress and 6x terrain tiles that are placed automatically when you place the pieces.
 Tiles are different from pieces: while no two pieces can occupy the same space, tiles have an effect on the pieces standing on them.
 The fortress is always located at the king's starting position, and each of the terrain tiles are located at the starting positions of specific tier 2 pieces.

 White starts.
 Players take turns making moves.
-The move with which you bring out the dragon must be within a range of 4 spaces (the dragon's range for normal moves) from the fortress, including the fortress itself.
-Capturing an opponent piece on this move is allowed.

 Pieces
 ------